seanpatton1/History-Acoustic-and-Electric-Guitar/README.md

 ### General

-* The chosen colour scheme is varients of white and black with the other colours coming from the imaages used throughout the page
+* The selected color scheme primarily consists of variations of white and black, with additional colors derived from the images incorporated throughout the page.

-* The website itself has responsive design across mobile, tablet and desktop.
-Using different screen sizes for the desktop version
+* The website utilizes responsive design to ensure optimal display across mobile, tablet, and desktop devices.
+It adjusts seamlessly to various screen sizes, catering to a diverse range of users.

 * **Header**

 ![Header image](assets/readme-files/Header.png)

-- The header increases in size when viewed on a larger device.
+- The header enlarges proportionally when viewed on a larger device.

-- I have used hover for the nav links when viewed on a desktop.
+- On desktop, I've implemented hover effects for the navigation links.

-- The current page you are on will show on the nav links bar with a line under it to help the user know what part of the website they are on.
+- The navigation links bar indicates the current page with an underlined indicator, aiding users in identifying their location within the website.

 * **Footer**